Kings–Tulare Regional Station: Construction

-In November 2019, it was announced that construction of the viaduct leading to the station would begin the following month.
+In November 2019, it was announced that construction of the station's underlying viaduct would begin the following month.
 The design at this point had changed from an at-grade to an elevated station on a mile-long viaduct, with the benefits of having a smaller footprint, avoiding modifications to the Union Pacific Railroad line and an electrical transmission line at the location, and allowing potential Cross Valley Corridor service to be accessed at-grade beneath the high-speed rail tracks.